narinluangrath/react-gapi-auth2/README.md

 [`gapi.auth2`](https://developers.google.com/identity/sign-in/web/reference) is Google's OAuth2.0 client side library.
 It's great for implementing "Sign in with Google" in a non-framework "vanilla" JS app.
 However, using it in a React app is has some rough edges,

 - It involves loading `<script />` tags [manually](https://developers.google.com/identity/sign-in/web/sign-in)
-- The `gapi.auth2` api has _some_ imperative, which is awkward to integrate with declarative code
+- The `gapi.auth2` api has _some_ imperative code, which is awkward to integrate with declarative code

 There are already other React libraries that attempt solve these problems, however, they tend to create unnecessary abstractions on top of an already simple api.
 The entire `gapi.auth2` libarary only involes two javascript classes

-- `GoogleAuth`: "a singleton class that provides methods to allow the user to sign in with a Google account"
+- `GoogleAuth`: a "singleton class that provides methods to allow the user to sign in with a Google account"
 - `GoogleUser`: an "object represents one user account"

-This library provides two hooks `useGoogleAuth` and `useGoogleUser` that provide access to those objects.
-Anything you could do with the existing `gapi.auth2` library, you can do with `react-gapi-auth2`.
+This library provides two hooks `useGoogleAuth` and `useGoogleUser` that provide easier access to those objects.
+The majority of the api provided by `gapi.auth2` is intentionally left unchanged.
+Anything you can do with the existing `gapi.auth2` library, you can do with `react-gapi-auth2`.

 ## Gettings Started